AiJared/DSA_in_python/README.md

 Algorithms with an upper bound or a runtime with a Big O value that is **Polynomial**, are considerd efficient algorithms and likely to used in practise.

 Next let's look at algorithms that are considered to be inefficient.
 These algorithms are called **Exponential Algorithms**.

-With these runtimes, as the number of n increases slightly, their number of tries increases exponentially.
+With these runtimes, as the number of *n increases slightly*, their number of *tries increases exponentially*.
 These algorithms are far too computationally expensive to use.
 An exponential runtime is an algorithm with a Big O value of some number raised to the nth power 'O(X^n)'.
 Imagine that you want to break into a locker that has a padlock on it assuming that you forgot it's code, this lock takes a 2 digit code and the digit for code ranges from 0 to 9.
 You start by setting the dials to 00 and then while leaving the first dial to 0, you set the second dial to 1 then try again, if it does not work you change it to 2 and try again.
 You'll keep on doing it and if you still haven't succeeded  with the second then you go back to the first dial, change it to 1 and start working with the second dial again.
 The range of values you will have to go trough is from 00 to 99 which is 100 values.
 This can be generalized to 10^2 since there are 10 values on each dial raised to 2 dials.
 Searching trough each individual value until you reach to the correct one is a strategy known as **Brute Force**.
 Brute force algorithms have exponential runtimes.
 Here there are 2 dials so n = 2 and each has 10 values so then we can generalize this algorithm as *10 ^ n* where n is the number of dials.
 The reason why this algorithm is so inefficient is because with just one more dial on the lock, the number of operations increases siginificantly.
 With 3 dials, the number of combinations in the worst case scenario where the correct code is the last digit in the range is 10 ^ 3 or 1000 values.
 With an increase in the number of n the number of operations increases exponentially to a point where it becomes unsolvable in a realistic amount of time.